AckerApple/ack-node/README.md

 - **options** - see function paramUploadOptions
     - Cannot be used with any other multipart reader/middleware.
 Only one middleware can read a stream
     - Any BODY/POST variables will be parsed and made available as req.body

+##### .uploadOneByNameToPath(name, path, options)

+for more information see uploadOneByName

+- **name** - input file field name expected to receive file on
+- **path** - exact file path or if folder path, then file upload name will be used
+- **options** - see function paramUploadOptions

+> NOTES:
+> - Cannot be used with any other multipart reader/middleware.
+Only one middleware can read a stream
+> - Any BODY/POST variables will be parsed and made available as req.body

 ##### .uploadArrayByName(name, options)
 returns middleware that uploads an array of files.
 Creates req[name] array